 The 10 Best Spinner Luggage Sets

 This wiki has been updated 34 times since it was first published in June of 2016.
 Those of us who are old enough to remember struggling through long airport terminals loaded down with suitcases that you couldn't roll along behind you are still awestruck by spinner luggage sets, such as these.
 How did we manage without them?
 They make it a breeze to cart along everything you need for a vacation or business trip, and they're offered in both soft and hard-sided models.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes